robonexx/sneakerstore2023/README.md

 So will do this in React, Vite, use Sass, Framer-motion, react-icons, some own figma designs, svgs, and css hamburger button and some more... fun things.

+no media queries of responsivness yet, working on mobile first